-Because you'll need to be at the top of your game and have a successful, productive work life – happiness should be a priority.
-The opposite can hold you back and have a negative impact on your creativity, business and/or career.
+Because you'll need to be at the top of your game and have a successful, productive work-life – happiness should be a priority.
+The opposite can hold you back and harm your creativity, business and career.

-Happiness is something we all strive for.
-Look on any self-help website or bookshelf and you’ll find that ‘being happy’ is the ultimate life goal.
+Happiness is something we all strive.
+Look on any self-help website or bookshelf, and you’ll find that ‘being happy’ is the ultimate life goal.

 So how do you get it?
 And when the world feels like it’s against you and nothing seems to be going right, how can you lift yourself from the depths of despair and laugh again?